mac-/coordinate/README.md

 ## `go(path:String, context:Object)`

-Looks up the route associated to the path, changes the hash or url in the browser, and emits a change event with the route that was hit, the path parameters, the context that was passed, and an array of the history of previous paths hit.
+Looks up the route associated to the path, changes the hash or url in the browser, and emits a change event with the route that was hit, the path parameters, the query string values, the context that was passed, and an array of the history of previous paths hit.

 ###